The Hon Mr Justice Robin Spencer

 Dr Spencer qualified from the University of Cambridge.
 He was a Clinical Research Fellow and Honorary Clinical Lecturer at the University of Edinburgh, and MRC Clinician Scientist Fellow at the University of Cambridge.
 He currently holds positions as Visiting Research Fellow at the University of Cambridge and Visiting Senior Research Fellow at the National University of Singapore.

 Dr Spencer is Honorary Consultant Psychiatrist in the Department of Pain Medicine at West Suffolk Hospital, where he provides psychiatric input to a multidisciplinary pain clinic.
-His pain clinic caseload comprises patients from across the lifespan with pain conditions and significant psychological and psychiatric presentations.
 His research interests include psychological aspects of chronic pain conditions.

 He is a Council Member of the Section of Pain Medicine at the Royal Society of Medicine and Assistant Editor of the Journal of Observational Pain Medicine.

 Dr Paul Mallett is a Consultant Adult Psychiatrist.
 He is responsible for an Assertive Outreach Team working with patients with high levels of disability and treatment resistance in London.
 He has a successful private practice in the City of London 'square mile' with an emphasis on occupational stress and more that 10 years’ medico legal experience in a variety of settings.
 He also has considerable experience in the organisational aspects of health care having been Medical Director of his NHS Trust for 4 years.